Mexicajun1605/Sams_BlogDown/content/posts/readingList.md

 - The history of Rome, Livy
 - Open veins of Latin America, Eduardo Galeano
 - The Saga of Erik the Red
-- Rencontres sur le Missippi, Buzhardt, Hawthorne
+- Rencontres sur le Mississippi, Buzhardt, Hawthorne

 # Economics
 - Bitcoin: A peer to peer electronic cash system, Satoshi Nakamoto